BOTTICELLI’S VENUS AND PRIMAVERA JOINED AS A DIPTYCH

 Commonly, a diptych is described as an altarpiece painted on two hinged wooden panels.
 There is no “hinge” in the Botticellis and only the Primavera is painted on wood panel.
 Nonetheless the curious figure of the Medici man cloaked in red—the sole male in view—serves as a ‘visual’ hinge when the panels are shown together.

 Another common use of the term diptych describes an ancient writing tablet made of two hinged leaves with waxed inner sides.
-The Medici as patrons, and the Renaissance as an era, were all about rediscovering ancient documents, studying and preserving them in the many elaborately constructed libraries.
+The Medici as patrons, and the Renaissance epoch in its entirety, were all about rediscovering ancient documents, studying and preserving them in their many elaborately constructed libraries.
+Marvelling over diptychs would have been common currency among the learned classes in the period.

 * * *

-It is now up to the curators of the Uffizi to give the public an opportunity to see for themselves whether or not a Renaissance truth can be revealed that has been otherwise right in front of our eyes for five and a half centuries.
+It is now up to the curators of the Uffizi to give the public an opportunity to see for themselves whether or not yet another Renaissance truth can be revealed that has been otherwise right in front of our eyes yet covered from view for five and a half centuries.